SeqWare/seqware/seqware-distribution/docs/site/content/docs/3-getting-started/developer-tutorial.md

 and samples, associate an input file with a sample, and then launch a workflow to process that file.
-These workflows can be complex (they include branching and looping) and in future tutorials you will see how to string multiple worklfows together (output of one as input for the next) using
+These workflows can be complex (they include branching and looping) and in future tutorials you will see how to string multiple workflows together (output of one as input for the next) using
 <kbd>deciders</kbd> for automation.

 In this tutorial the focus is on creating a workflow of your own based on the